This list will be updated with useful questions as time goes on.

 My artifact requires hundreds of GB of RAM / hundreds of CPU hours / a specialized GPU / etc., that the AEC members may not have access to.
 How can we submit an artifact?

-If the tool can run on an average modern machine, but may run extremely slow in comparison to the hardware used for the article’s evaluation, please document the expected running time on your own hardware, and point to examples the AEC may be able to replicate in less time.
+If the tool can run on an average modern machine, but may run extremely slowly in comparison to the hardware used for the article’s evaluation, please document the expected running time on your hardware, and point to examples the AEC may be able to replicate in less time.
 If your system will simply not work at all without hundreds of GB of RAM, or other hardware requirements that most typical graduate student machines will not satisfy, please contact the AEC chairs in advance to make arrangements.
 This can include options such as the authors paying for a cloud instance with the required hardware, which reviewers can have anonymous access to (the AEC chairs play proxy to communicate when the instance may be off to save the authors money).
 Submissions using cloud instances or similar that are not cleared with the AEC Chairs in advance will be summarily rejected.

 Can my artifact be accepted if some of the article’s claims are not supported by the artifact, for example, if some benchmarks are omitted or the artifact does not include tools we experimentally compare against in the article?